Gamesunblocked67/gamesunblocked67.github.io/README.md

         if (isUpdateAvailable) {
             document.getElementById('update-button').style.display = 'block';
             document.getElementById('current-version-display').textContent = storedVersion; // Show old version in settings
+            document.getElementById('downgrade-in-updates').style.display = 'none'; // Hide downgrade option if an update is available
         } else {
-            // If up to date, display the new content displayNewContent(CURRENT_VERSION);
+            // If up to date, display the new content (v1.2.0) displayNewContent(CURRENT_VERSION);
+        }

+        // If the stored version is the old one (v1.1.1), hide the downgrade button and show update button if (storedVersion === OLD_VERSION && !isUpdateAvailable) {
+            document.getElementById('downgrade-in-updates').style.display = 'none';
+        }

+        // If the stored version is the current one (v1.2.0), show the downgrade button and hide update button if (storedVersion === CURRENT_VERSION) {
+            document.getElementById('downgrade-in-updates').style.display = 'block';
+            document.getElementById('downgrade-text').textContent = 'Downgrade to v1.1.1';
         }

         // 2.
 Random Subtitle Message
         const SUBTITLES = [